At times, you’ll see a refresh bar appear on your screen:

 - The Issues list, updating the feed with new Issues and status changes

 To achieve this, we use a lightweight, low-bandwidth web communication technology called Websockets.
-This is the same technology that enables other near-real time web applications such as Slack and Whatsapp Web.
+This is the same technology that enables other near-real time web applications.

 When you load Helpshift, your browser connects to our live update servers.
 It’s like setting up a digital pipe between your Helpshift Dashboard and Helpshift servers; imagine thousands of miles of piping.
 The pipe transmits messages as fast as the network infrastructure allows.